hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 * A Linux account with sudo priviledges on your Linux distro.
 Name it `install`

 **Note:** In order to support 100 concurrent users, you need:
 * 2 cpus or more machine
 * 128 GB of RAM
 * 500 GB of storage

-W﻿e are currently using a DL360 Gen10 server on our different production sites.
+W﻿e are currently using an HPE ProLiant DL360 Gen10 server on our different production sites.

 2. W﻿hen done with OS installation and preparation